jchuang02/shoppies/README.md

 ## To Do
-- Set up OMDb API
+- Fix "Movie Not Found!" on initial render